Community aims to spread love after historic church vandalized

 The church has consulted a security team and considers security cameras for the campus.

-"Our intention is not to create a compound.
-We're a church that's been here since the 1860s were not going anywhere," said member Cooper Linton.
+"Our intention is not to create a compound," said member Cooper Linton.
+We're a church that's been here since the 1860s were not going anywhere."

 Anyone with information on the vandals is asked to contact the Durham Police Department.